-This should be completed for all children who start to be looked after at any point since 1 April 2014.
+This should be completed for all children who start to be looked after at any point in the latest year.
 We would expect that local authorities would gather this information about the child's background and family history when they assess the child and assemble the care plan for the child.

-This module was introduced in 2014.
-Information is also collected for children who previously ceased to be looked after due to the granting of a special guardianship order or residence order (or, from 22 April 2014, a child arrangements order which sets out with whom the child is to live)
+Information is collected for children who previously ceased to be looked after due to the granting of an adoption order, special guardianship order or residence order (or, from 22 April 2014, a child arrangements order which sets out with whom the child is to live)